Robert Guttmann: Life

-Guttmann's painting style does not fit into classical art methods: it can perhaps be viewed as an original form of primitivism.
-As an artist he defended his right to freedom of self-expression: "I am completely independent and happy that I have escaped the pedantry of the academic world and that I am free to live and rage!".
+As an artist, he defended his right to freedom of self-expression: "I am completely independent and happy that I have escaped the pedantry of the academic world and that I am free to live and rage!".
 During his lifetime, he was known more as a Prague character than as an artist.
 It was only after World War 2 that his works came to be admired as the creations of an original naive artist.

 Some of his surviving works from 1939 to 1941 appear in the collection of the Jewish Museum in Prague, one of whose branches opened in 2001 as the Robert Guttmann Gallery with an exhibition of his pictures.